Wildwood State Park

 Attractions: All are on the Great South Bay, except for Atlantique Beach (on the ocean) and Ronkonkoma Beach (on Lake Ronkonkoma).
 All feature playgrounds and picnic benches, some offer basketball, volleyball, tennis, handball, and BBQ sites; check website for details.
 Food pavilions only at Islip and Atlantique Beach.
 Spray park at Benjamin Beach.

-Hours: 8am–9pm from Memorial Day to Labor Day.
-Lifeguards on duty 10am-6pm from June 27–September 7; Bayport Beach closed Monday–Friday
+Hours: 10am–6pm weekends from Memorial Day to June 18.
+Lifeguards on duty 10am-6pm from June 24–September 4; Bayport Beach and Atlantique Beach 11am-5pm, Monday–Friday

 Cost: Free for Town of Islip residents with Recreation Card; $5 residents without rec card. $10 daily for everyone else.